Pilex3173/kiichain-docs/validate-the-network/Troubleshooting.md

    ```bash
    persistent_peers = "peer1@1.2.3.4:26656,peer2@5.6.7.8:26656"
    ```
-   > ðŸ’¡ Use the peer list from the official documentation or Discord community.
+   💡 Use the peer list from the official documentation or Discord community.
 4. Restart the node:
    ```bash
    systemctl restart kiichaind